Kunde21/pulpMd/README.md

 --fileExt   (-e): Extension list.
 Can be used to filter "js,go,java" or used to specify the markdown code identifier "aspx:asp".
 --notags    (-n): Leave snippet tags in output.
 [To facilitate multiple-pass processing] --quotes    (-q): Leave block quotes in output when no code was inserted in the following tag.
 [Default cleans up block-quote headings if there's no code to insert]
+--stdin     (-s): Read Stdin for the markdown file to parse.
 ```